Harriet is a senior research fellow in the International Law programme, where she leads the programme’s cyber work.

-Before joining Chatham House, Harriet was a legal adviser at the Foreign & Commonwealth Office, where she advised on a wide range of international law issues.
+Prior to joining Chatham House, Harriet was a legal adviser in the UK Foreign and Commonwealth Office from 2002-2012, where she advised on a wide range of public international law issues.
+Before that, Harriet was an associate solicitor at Clifford Chance LLP.

 |2004-12||Assistant Legal Adviser, Foreign & Commonwealth Office|